 If your website has an internal site search box, you should make sure that search engines don’t index the search result pages.
 Internal search engines can create a lot of pages that are of little to no value to your visitors.
 If these pages can be found in Google’s index, you risk providing a bad user experience to anyone who discovers your website via a search result page.

-Usually, the internal search pages are excluded (disallowed) via the robots.txt file.
+By the way, it’s recommended to exclude (disallow) the internal search pages via the robots.txt file.

 Links in blog comments

 Due to the large number of link spammers, it’s normal to automatically nofollow links in blog comments and forums.
 You’ve probably noticed that a big part of the blog comments you receive are not related to the topic, unhelpful and contain a link to another website.
 These comments are only made for link-building purposes.
 Today, most blogs automatically add the nofollow attribute to links in comments and spammers can’t gain SEO value out of them.

 Nowadays, linkbuilding is a full-time job and people spend hours contacting websites and offering them money in exchange for backlinks.
 But while blogger outreach and writing sponsored articles are legit marketing techniques, it can quickly become risky when you do it on a large scale.
 Google has specifically advised applying the nofollow attribute to external links in “Advertorials or native advertising where payment is received for articles that include links that pass PageRank.”
 That’s why many websites choose to nofollow all links in sponsored content.
 Of course, if you do that, you should inform your link-exchange partners beforehand.